ozbillwang/terraform-best-practices/README.md

   ...
 }
 ```
-Wth that, you will easily define the resource with meaningful and unique name.
+Wth that, you will easily define the resource with meaningful and unique name, and you can build more same application stack for different developers without change a lot.
+For example, you update the environment to dev1, dev2, etc.

 ## Use terraform import to include as more resources you can